andbanman/mist/USERGUIDE.md

     # 2,4
     # 3,4

-Finally, load the TupleSpace object into the Mist object to set the tuple space.
+Finally, load the TupleSpace object into the Search object to set the tuple space.

 ::